Nihads-Nagis/HXLX/src/chapter_1.md

 ## Back to the Future

+> We are building the computational nervous system for planetary consciousness - a complete reinvention of computing where light becomes understanding, pixels become logic cells, and human attention becomes the fundamental currency of a new economic system.

 > “Every visual element is simultaneously a computational element; seeing = computing.”

 “HXLX: HeXy LuX”—represents a **Light-Based Computation Stack** unifies optics, GPUs, and AI into New logic medium:*the pixel as computational atom.*